Documentation

 File & Context Commands

-• /detach: Detach all currently attached files from context
+• /detach: Detach all currently attached files

 Session & Utility Commands

-• /help: Display a comprehensive list of commands and key bindings
+• /help: Display comprehensive command list

-• /session: Open Session Manager to switch, create, or delete sessions
+• /session: Open Session Manager

-• /savecon: Save the entire chat conversation to a markdown file
+• /savecon: Save conversation to markdown

-• /webui: Toggle Web UI on/off (http://localhost:3000)
+• /webui: Toggle Web UI (http://localhost:3000)

-• /logout: Logout from the current contribution key session
+• /logout: Logout from contribution login session

 • /exit: Exit the application